Join our Security Awareness Training Webinar 8th July

 Key differences:

-- Mobility – WiFi offers greater flexibility and mobility as devices are not tethered to cables.
+• Mobility - Wireless networks offer greater flexibility and mobility as devices are not tethered to cables.
 Wired networks restrict mobility to the cable length.

-- Security – Wired networks are inherently more secure as the physical connections are harder to access.
-WiFi signals can be more easily intercepted.
+• Security - Wired networks are inherently more secure as the physical connections are harder to access.
+This is one of the disadvantages of WiFi, as their signals can be more easily intercepted.

 What Are the Advantages And Disadvantages Of A Wired Network?